 If you meet any of the criteria barring you from expungement, you can find relief from your conviction in other ways.
 You can seek a California governor’s pardon, you can receive a commutation of your prison sentence, or you can obtain a certificate of rehabilitation.
 Contact a California defense attorney to discuss your legal options.

 The term expungement in California law is a bit of a misnomer.
 In other states, expungement means that the state destroys the criminal record.
-However, California does not destroy your conviction from the state record – the state simply seals the record so that the public cannot see it.
+However, California does not destroy your conviction from the state record – the state simply removes the record so that the public cannot see it.
 You can state truthfully that you have not received a criminal conviction, but your conviction will remain on record in some databases.

 First, you should hire a defense attorney to guide you through the expungement process.
 You will have to file paperwork for expungement and pay filing fees to the California courts.
 Next, the courts will send your request to the prosecutor’s office and the prosecutor will verify your eligibility for expungement.
 After the verification the court may require you to attend an expungement hearing.